ameypv-rudder/assignment/README.md

 ## Instructions

-Add your suggestions, comments, and changes to the following sections in this assignment and raise a PR for our review.
+Add your suggestions, comments, and changes to standardize and improve the following document and raise a PR for our review.

 ----